mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-08-13-a-letter-to-perth-web-development-firms.md

 ---
 Dear web development companies:
-The fact that you already paid the huge sum of money to be a microsoft certified partner isnt a great reason to use asp.net AAllssoo:: Just because a framework has the abbreviation MVC in it, doesnt mean that its actually any good!
+The fact that you already paid the huge sum of money to be a microsoft certified partner isn&#8217;t a great reason to use asp.net AAllssoo:: Just because a framework has the abbreviation MVC in it, doesn&#8217;t mean that it&#8217;s actually any good!
 /sigh